microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 import accera as acc
 ```

-Define some matrix sizes.
-A will be M by K, B will be K by N, and C will be M by N.
+Define some matrix sizes, where A's shape is M by K, B's is K by N, and C's, M by N.

 ```python
 # Define our matrix sizes